SakshiAndhale/SakshiAndhale/README.md

 Hello!
 I'm Sakshi Andhale, an aspiring Data Analyst with a passion for turning raw data into actionable insights.
 I have experience working with various data analysis tools and programming languages.
 I love exploring data patterns and trends.

 - 💻 Currently learning: Advanced data analysis techniques
-- 📊 Interested in: Data visualization and data science
+- 📊 Interested in: Data visualization and Data Analysis
-- 🌱 Aspiring to: Become a full-fledged Data Scientist
+- 🌱 Aspiring to: Become a full-fledged Data Analyst

 ### Skills and Tools